tweistror/ccfraud/readme.md

 ## Preparation
 * Clone/Download this repository
-* Download the desired datasets from https://drive.google.com/drive/folders/1ioHeGFWo-4lQZcTf6p4tknG56Z2TQGWE and move the files into the `data` Folder
+* Download the desired datasets from https://drive.google.com/drive/folders/1ioHeGFWo-4lQZcTf6p4tknG56Z2TQGWE and move the files into the `data` Folder.
+For IEEE-CIS both datasets have to be downloaded (they will be merged for evaluation by the tool)

 ## How to start the program?